seanwhs/Tutorials/AI/AI-Fluency/Part3-Building-Personal-AI-Workflows.md

 )
 ```

-Even without coding, many tools now offer no-code agent builders, or you can achieve similar results through carefully orchestrated chat threads + meta-prompts.
+#### Safety Guardrails for Autonomous Agents

+> **Pro-Tip**: When running autonomous agents, always set a **Step Limit** or **Max Iterations**.
+This prevents infinite loops, unexpected costs, or runaway API usage.

-### Model Routing Strategy
+#### Model Routing Strategy

-- **Fast & Cheap / Local**: Llama 3.1 8B or 70B, Mistral, Gemma 2 — for drafting, summarization, initial reviews.
+- **Fast & Local**: Llama 3.1, Mistral — drafting and simple tasks.
-- **Strong Reasoning**: Gemini 2.0, GPT-4o, Grok, or top open-source reasoning models — for complex analysis and critique.
+- **Strong Reasoning**: Gemini 2.0, GPT-4o, Grok — complex analysis.
-- **Creative / Writing**: Specialized creative-tuned models.
-- **Multimodal**: Gemini or GPT-4o for diagrams, screenshots, video context.

-### Context Hygiene in Workflows (Reminder from Part 2)

-Automate context preparation:
-- Use scripts to generate summaries of large codebases.
-- Maintain a “Project Memory” file that agents update.
-- Use vector databases (via LangChain) for retrieval-augmented generation (RAG) on your personal knowledge base.
+- **Multimodal**: Models good with diagrams and screenshots.

-### Diligence & Governance
+#### Diligence & Governance

-As your workflows become more powerful:
-- Always keep a human-in-the-loop for final decisions.
+- Keep a human-in-the-loop for final decisions.
-- Log which model and version was used.
+- Log models and versions used.
 - Version your prompts and agents.
-- Periodically audit outputs for accuracy and bias.
+- Periodically audit outputs.
-- Be transparent when sharing AI-assisted work.

-### Next Steps for You

-1. Pick **one recurring task** that frustrates or consumes time.
-2. Design a simple workflow (start linear, then add agents).
-3. Implement with either a no-code tool or a basic CrewAI/LangChain script.
-4. Run it 5–10 times and refine using the evaluation method from Part 1.
+Now that you have multi-agent teams running, the natural question is: *How do you know if they’re actually performing well?* In **Part 4**, we’ll cover **Model Evaluation and Real-World Case Studies**, where we move from “it feels good” to measurable, auditable results.

-**Recommended First Project**: Build the **Documentation Auditor** workflow we discussed.
-It delivers immediate value for engineers and architects and trains all four 4D competencies.
+**Recommended First Project**: Build the **Documentation Auditor** workflow.
+It delivers immediate value for engineers and architects while training all four 4D competencies.